kapilsinha/telemag-assets/README.md

 In general, email us at [evan@gotelemag.com](mailto:evan@gotelemag.com).
 If you need attention the same day, please text/call us (you have our number).

 ### How to Add a Missed or Corrected Shift
 We allow users to backfill or edit shifts that were missed or logged incorrectly.
+If your correction is made before we generate reports for that day, it will automatically reflect in the same report.
+If you want to make corrections afterwards, please provide us the updated CSV and we will make the correction.

 ### Easiest Way to Update:
 - Email us with: